Azure/terraform-azurerm-avm-res-containerservice-managedcluster/examples/automatic/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# AKS Automatic example

-This deploys the module in its simplest form.
+This deploys the module using only defaults and AKS Automatic Mode.

 ```hcl
 terraform {